geodonis/geodonis-server/design/system_outline.md

     - updated_at
     - added_by (foreign key to User)

-### User as Entity

-The user object contains a link to an entity context.
-Currently it uses only the properties traits.

-In the future, it may also add the access trait, which would control access to the users profile.
-Currently profiles are not shared publicly and edit access is controlled through use level membership role.

 ### Application Content

 At the application level, content types are defined and, if needed, linked to an entity context object in a one to one mapping to use the different entity traits.